 Keep your selects between 10 and 20 photographs.
 The more emphasis you give an individual picture, the more effective that shot will be.

-Once you’ve gotten your images uploaded, there’s another touch to consider: do you want to name the photographs, or display any relevant information about them (such as the camera equipment used or location)?
+Once you’ve uploaded your images, there’s another touch to consider: do you want to name the photographs, or display any relevant information about them (such as the camera equipment used or location)?
 It may be worth considering, as it gives a more of a backstory to your landscape photography portfolio—which keeps viewers interested.

 Speaking of stories—crafting the perfect About Me page for your landscape portfolio is key.
 Give clients an idea of who you are, and your business will benefit.